 How Often To Groom The Affen Terrier Breed?

-These small breed dogs have thick, dense coat that needs to be brushed regularly to prevent mats and tangles.
+These small breed dogs have a thick, dense coat that needs to be brushed regularly to prevent mats and tangles.
 Affen Terriers also require regular baths, as their coats can become easily dirtied.

 Common Health Conditions